10up/headstartwp/docs/documentation/02 - Data Fetching/usePosts.md

 };
 ```

-The route will automatically render the latest 10 posts and you get pagination, category, tags and custom taxonomies filtering for free as the following paths will automatically map URL segements into REST API requests:
+The route will automatically render the latest 10 posts and you get pagination, category, tags and custom taxonomies filtering for free as the following paths will automatically map URL segments into REST API requests:

 - /blog/page/2
 - /blog/category/category-name